JamyGolden/PlusSlider/README.markdown

-    base.activeSlideHeight   // References a numerical value of the height of the current/active slide base.beginTimer()             // Method that begins the autoPlay timer base.clearTimer()             // Method that resets the autoPlay timer base.toSlide()                // Method that will change the current/active slide - Accepts 'next', 'prev' or an index number value
+    base.activeSlideHeight   // References a numerical value of the height of the current/active slide base.beginTimer()             // Method that begins the autoPlay timer base.clearTimer()             // Method that resets the autoPlay timer base.toSlide()                // Will change the current/active slide - Accepts 'next', 'prev' or an index number value as well as a callback

 ### Accessing properties and methods from outside the callback functions
 If you wish to make use of the slider methods and properties outside of the callback functions, you would need to initialize the slider in a slightly different way: